actinia-org/actinia-core/docs/docs/installation.md

 operating systems and distributions are fine, too).

-First install PPROJ and GRASS GIS by downloading the latest packages and GRASS GIS git version and compile it.
+First install PROJ and GRASS GIS by downloading the latest packages and GRASS GIS git version and compile it.

 1. Install the latest projection library